chstan/arpes/README.md

 # Getting Started with Analysis

 Ask Conrad!
 Also look in `datasets/example`.
+Also feel free to contribute examples.